 At 35 deg.
 53.959 min.
 N, 107 deg.
 3.064 min.
 W, in an alcove in the northeast wall of the canyon, is a spring.
 You can reach it easily by leaving the two-track and crossing the dry stream bed.
 Cattle have trampled the spring within the alcove but slightly below the alcove there was (July 2013) a clear pool in the rocks, with enough water for a small hiking party to use overnight.
 (As for all water in the region, purify before using.)

-If you have time you can continue exploring the canyon, but the route out of the canyon is close by.
-Head to the slope northwest of the spring, towards 35 deg.
+If you have time you can continue exploring the canyon, but a route out of the canyon is close by.
+If you choose this option, head to the slope northwest of the spring, towards 35 deg.
 53.977 min.
 N, 107 deg.
 3.098 min.
 W, and you will encounter the (easy to overlook) remnants of an old, washed-out pack trail from the canyon bottom to the rim.
 Follow this old route northeast, angling up the slope, until you top out at 35 deg.
 53.983 min.
 N, 107 deg.
 3.085 min.
 W. From there, head east and you will encounter a two-track that borders an expanse of sagebrush.
 These are the same "sage flats" you encountered just after reaching the top of the mesa, and it's possible to pick a variety of routes back to that point.
 You can cut directly across the sage, for example, or you can follow the two-track southward for a while before turning east.
 The main thing is to have the coordinates for where the CDT tops the mesa, so you can follow that route back down.

 During the hike you may encounter artifacts and other traces of prehistoric or historical human activity.
 These are protected by law, so take nothing but pictures and memories.
-For a very different hike on Mesa Portales, click here.